 D Nocardia braziliensis

-Three weeks after visiting her grandmother dying from a respiratory tract infection, a healthy 5-year-old girl develops a fever along with wheezing.
-On physical examination her temperature is 37.9 C. Her lung fields are clear to auscultation but there are expiratory wheezes.
-A chest radiograph reveals a solitary 2 cm peripheral mid-lung nodule and marked hilar lymphadenopathy.
+Three weeks after visiting her grandmother dying from a respiratory tract infection, a healthy 5-year-old girl develops a fever along with dyspnea.
+On physical examination her temperature is 37.9°C. Her lung fields are clear to auscultation but there are expiratory wheezes.
+A chest x-ray reveals a solitary 2 cm peripheral mid-lung nodule and marked hilar lymphadenopathy.
 Laboratory studies show Hgb 13.6 g/dL, platelet count 183,600/microliter, and WBC count 5480/microliter.
 These findings are most consistent with infection by which of the following organisms?

 C Coccidioides immitis

 A study is performed reviewing medical records of adults presenting with sudden onset of severe dyspnea.
 They were afebrile, with absent breath sounds over an entire lung, and chest x-ray showing pulmonary atelectasis of an entire lung.
 Which of the following conditions is most likely to produce these findings?